 A Longshore Act claim, in essence, takes the place of a worker’s compensation claim it proceeds differently than a Jones Act claim.
 The liability of the employer is not an issue but common disputes are the severity of the disability and the calculation of the average weekly wage.
 These may seem like straightforward calculations but there are multiple ways to calculate them and many people leave money on the table by letting claims adjusters apply the wrong one.
 Bart Bernard knows what to look for in these situations, helping you keep money in the pockets of you and your family instead of the shipping company.

-If you have been injured in a boat accident or other maritime-related incident, put your trust in the Bart Bernard Law Firm, with offices in Baton Rouge and Lafayette, Louisiana.
+If you have been injured in a boat accident or other maritime-related incident, put your trust in the Bart Bernard Injury Lawyers, with offices in Baton Rouge and Lafayette, Louisiana.
 We understand how maritime admiralty law affects your rights and can help you obtain maximum compensation under the law.
 Call (337) 989-BART for a free case review.